dcts/qwop-AI/README.md

 # QWOP AI

 Repo to make an algorithm learn how to play the [QWOP game](http://www.foddy.net/Athletics.html).
+Work in progress.
+The algorithm already accomplished to finish the run but its very slow and shitty.
 ![QWOP-algorithm](https://user-images.githubusercontent.com/44790691/70528993-ccc43b00-1b4f-11ea-991d-dfbf28e70132.png)

 ### Evolution